Kim Kardashian And Kanye West Reportedly Planning To Release X-Rated Christmas Card

-Every Christmas, Kim Kardashian, Kanye West, and the rest of the Kardashian-Jenner clan release an annual Christmas card and a string of photos from their big photo shoot.
+Every Christmas, Kim Kardashian, Kanye West, and the rest of the Kardashian-Jenner clan release an annual Christmas card.
+They also usually share a string of images from their big photo shoot.

 But apparently, things are going to be a bit different this year.
 According to Radar Online, Kim and Kanye are taking creativity to new heights by putting their personal spin on this year’s Christmas card.
-Instead of just the creatively themed, customary family photos, Kim and Kanye are reportedly planning to release an X-rated Christmas card.
+Instead of just the creatively themed customary family photos, Kim and Kanye are reportedly planning to release an X-rated Christmas card.

 It has been reported that Kim Kardashian and Kanye’s “Merry XXX-Mas” card is in the works.
 An insider recently shared details with the publication.
 “They’re obsessed with being this raunchy couple that pushes the envelope,” said an insider.